 1. Nice and well-meaning but socially awkward and shy Tokyo boys

 2. French guys on working visas (either teachers or engineers).

 9. If you regularly do squats at the gym, you’ll find that using a traditional ‘hole in the ground’ toilet is MUCH easier than if you’re a pleb who just does cardio.
 Of course, you still have a choice between those and western toilets when you’re in major cities.
 If you’re at a country train station or pub, however, you’re pretty much screwed so suck it up, princess.

 10. I’m a planner and I found that organising most things before I left Australia made things a lot smoother.
 However, there are some things that you can’t plan for.
-Things I had not planned for included organising transport from Jigokudani to Yudanaka (forcing myself to hike 10km to civilisation gave me a lot of thinking time and I got to admire the beautiful Japanese forest) and a night at a seedy love hotel (which would not have happened if – long story short – I had not logged onto Tinder the day before and matched with a lovely Sydneysider who I had a fantastic time with in Asakusa’s izakayas and family-run karaoke bars).
+Things I had not planned for included organising transport from Jigokudani to Yudanaka (forcing myself to hike 10km to civilisation gave me a lot of thinking time and I got to admire the beautiful Japanese forest) and a night at a seedy love hotel after several rounds of beer at random izakayas and family-run karaoke bars.
 Those moments were unplanned and undoubtedly the highlights of my Japan trip.

 For the next few weeks, I’ll be posting reviews of all the restaurants I ate at in Japan.
 Brace yourself for lots of raw fish, photos of cheap whisky and snide Tinder-related remarks.